zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 ## **STEP 2** Sign in to the Oracle Cloud Infrastructure Console by using your Oracle Cloud account credentials

+After the Oracle Data Safe environment is set up by your tenancy administrator, you should receive an email from Oracle with instructions on how to sign in to your tenancy.

-- Access the Oracle email that was sent to you with the verification information for your Oracle Cloud user account.
-The email sender is [noreply@accountrecovery.oci.oraclecloud.com](../mailto:noreply@accountrecovery.oci./mailto:noreply@accountrecovery.oci..md).
-The email contains a link to the **Oracle Cloud Infrastructure Sign In** page as well as another link in case the first link does not work.
+- Access the Oracle email that was sent to you with the sign-in information for your Oracle Cloud user account.
+The email provides two links to the Oracle Cloud Infrastructure Console (you can use either link), your tenancy name, and your user name.

+- Obtain your password to the tenancy from your tenancy administrator.

-- Click the **Sign in to Oracle Cloud** link.
+- When you're ready to sign in, click the **Sign in to your new user account** link.
 The **Oracle Cloud Infrastructure Sign In** page is displayed.
 Your tenancy name is already filled in for you.

 - Under **Oracle Cloud Infrastructure**, in the **USER NAME** field, enter your Oracle Cloud user name.

-- In the **PASSWORD** field, enter your temporary password.
+- In the **PASSWORD** field, enter the temporary password provided to you by your tenancy administrator.

 - Click **Sign In**.

+- If prompted by your browser to save the password, click **Never**.

 - If this is the first time that you are signing in to the Oracle Cloud Infrastructure Console, you are prompted to change your password.
-Enter your temporary password and your new password, and then click **Sign In**.
-After you sign in, the Console's **Home** page is displayed.
+Enter your temporary password and your new password, and then click **Save New Password**.
+After you sign in, the message **Email Activation Complete** is displayed.